 FanDuel Sportsbook is one of the major players in the sports betting wars, and it will be available on day one.
 The daily fantasy sports (DFS) turned sports betting operator is slowly becoming a dominant force around the US, especially in New Jersey.
 Since Tennesseans love college football and college basketball, expect big things for March Madness betting and the remainder of the college football season.

 DraftKings Sportsbook in Tennessee

-The DraftKings Sportsbook has been one of the first to launch in almost every state where online betting is an option.
-It’s no surprise it will be available to customers from the start.
-The Boston-based company has been making waves since it became a publicly-traded company with DraftKings stock becoming one of the most talked-about investments on Wall Street.
-Adding Tennesse to its list of conquest will only help increase the brand.
+The DraftKings Sportsbook has been one of the first to launch in almost every state where online betting is an option, so it’s no surprise that it will be available to Tennessee customers from the start.
+The Boston-based company has been making waves since it became a publicly traded company, with DraftKings stock becoming one of the most talked-about investments on Wall Street.
+Adding Tennessee to its list of conquest will only help increase the brand.

 BetMGM Sportsbook in Tennessee

 The last mobile sportsbook available on launch day will be BetMGM.
 The casino company, MGM Resorts International, has launched in five states, and along with Tennessee, has plans to launch in two more.
 Although a force in the casino space for 30 years, MGM has only been in the sports betting space since July 2018.
 MGM has several partnerships with professional sports leagues, so expectations are high.

 A locally owned and operated business venture, Action 24/7 will only be available in Tennessee.
 Not much is known about the sports betting venture, but per the company website, the TN Education Lottery is still processing its sports gaming operator license.